Join Kent Abernathy

 Kent retired from the Army Reserve as a Colonel.
 His military awards and decorations include the Senior Army Aviator Badge, Parachutist Badge, Ranger Tab, Legion of Merit, Bronze Star Medal, and Iraq Campaign Medal.

-Kent returned to Indiana and served in the administrations of Governor Mitch Daniels and Governor Mike Pence.
+Kent returned to Indiana and served in the administrations of Governor Mitch Daniels and Governor Mike Pence, learning the importance of effective, efficient government.
 During the Pence administration, he was appointed as the 25th Commissioner of the Indiana Bureau of Motor Vehicles (BMV).
 In that role, Kent oversaw the passage of landmark legislative reform that simplified and streamlined the Indiana motor vehicle code, resulting in a 96.3% customer (citizen) satisfaction rating.
 Most recently, Kent served as the Executive Director of the National Commission on Military, National, and Public Service.

 Kent and his wife, Karen, a pediatric critical care nurse, have been married for 39 years and live in Zionsville.
 Together they have three sons, three daughters-in-law and four grandchildren.